tll549/causal-probe/README.md

 # Causal Relations and Feature Extraction in Contextualized Sentence Representation

-Codes for the paper "Causal Relations and Feature Extraction in Contextualized Sentence Representation".
+Code for the paper "Causal Relations and Feature Extraction in Contextualized Sentence Representation".

 # Dependencies